C7-BaraaAlhaddar/MERAKI_Academy_Project_4/readme.md

 - In the **admin dashboard** you can update or remove products from the **products** menu also you can see the orders in the **orders** menu and you can remove or place as delivered in there , admins can also see users info and delete them from the **users** menu
 - Admins can create new products in the **admin dashboard** from the create new product menu
 - Admins can remove any review they want from the product page
+- When routing to a wrong page on the site the app will redirect the user to a 404 page

 ## ⛏️ Built Using <a name = "built_using"></a>